-The consolidated financial statements of AXLRE have been prepared in accordance with International Financial Reporting Standards ("IFRS"), and interpretations of the IFRS Interpretations Committee that have been endorsed by the European Union before the balance sheet date, and which have a compulsory adoption date of January 1, 2021 or earlier.
-The Company does not use the "carve out" option allowing not to apply all hedge accounting principles required by IAS 39.
+The consolidated financial statements of AXA XL Re have been prepared in accordance with International Financial Reporting Standards ("IFRS"), and interpretations of the IFRS Interpretations Committee that have been endorsed by the European Union before the balance sheet date, and which have a compulsory adoption date of January 1, 2022 or earlier.
+The Company does not use the "carve out" option allowing it not to apply all hedge accounting principles required by IAS 39.

-The consolidated financial statements for AXLRE and its subsidiaries for the year ended December 31, 2021 were authorized for issue by the directors on April 21, 2022.
+The consolidated financial statements for AXA XL Re and its subsidiaries for the year ended December 31, 2022 were authorized for issue by the directors on April 25, 2022.
 The directors have the power to amend and reissue the financial statements.